Brothers and Sisters,

 A5: Any member needing assistance with drafting a proposed amendment or resolution, or with any question about the process, is encouraged to contact any member of NATCA’s National Constitution Committee.
 Their contact information can be found here.
 Please do not hesitate to reach out to any member of the Constitution Committee if you have questions about the amendment proposal process.
 We look forward to hearing the voices of our brothers and sisters at NATCA’s Biennial Convention in Philadelphia.

-NATCA National Constitution Committee:
+NATCA National Constitution Committee (as of December 2017):

 Heath T Wilson (T75)

 Michael A Martin (EWP)

 Christopher M Perdue (ZME)

 |Western Pacific Region

 Erik W Mandt (ZOA)